lazymacadmin/UpdateTitleEditor/README.md

 - macOS: name of the macOS you wish to download (macOS Ventura, 13.x, 22E for formats)
 - format: package, application, image, iso
 - type: installer, firmware
+- compat_only: Set to any value to only download compatible versions

-Because of how [mist](https://github.com/ninxsoft/mist-cli) runs, the autopkg user needs passwordless sudo access for at least the mist cli tool
+Because of how [mist](https://github.com/ninxsoft/mist-cli) runs, the autopkg user needs passwordless sudo access for at least the mist cli tool, i.e.:

+`autopkg_user ALL=(root) NOPASSWD: /usr/local/bin/mist`